magiskaa/gym-tracker/README.md

 - **Workout Dots**: See workout indicators on specific dates
 - **Navigation**: Browse through different months to track consistency

+### Nutrition Monitoring
+- **Track calories and Protein**: Track your daily calorie and protein intake
+- **Adding foods**: Add foods either from a food list or enter custom amount of calories and protein

 ### User Experience
 - **Responsive Design**: Works seamlessly on desktop and mobile devices
 - **Dark/Light Theme**: Automatic theme switching based on system preferences